 2 min read

-Site inspections reveals a lot of helpful ideas before home builders start their renovators.
-Read the blog below to discover how Parasol Properties perform one.
+Site inspections reveal a lot of helpful ideas before home builders start their renovators.
+Read the blog below to discover how Parasol Properties perform one in Tarpon Springs.

 Expecting the unknown during the site inspection

 Whenever we get called to check out a job, we never know what to expect.
 While a phone call can get us an idea of what work the homeowner would like, it is not until we get to the location and perform a site inspection for ourselves before we can paint the whole picture.
 Housing is unique, and we make a lot of discoveries on the job site.
 Plus, we make a lot of choices on the spot as well.

 We tend to review renovation jobs by appointment with a prearranged time frame with the homeowner.
 During this site inspection, we try and examine every detail of the project.
 The review usually takes about 30 minutes to an hour, depending on the size, scale, and information.

 In renovations, we have to carefully look over the home to identify defects and damage or potential issues to reduce the likelihood of change orders and extras.
 During our site visit, we take pictures of anything that needs repair and things to note.
 We use this to create a scope of work and an estimate for the work required.